MDU-PHL/ngmaster/README.md

     $ pip install --upgrade --install-option="--install-scripts=$HOME/bin" --user git+https://github.com/MDU-PHL/ngmaster.git

 The simplest way to install dependencies is to use the Brew (Mac OS X) or LinuxBrew (Linux) system.
+Users who have difficulty installing isPcr from source (eg. Mac OS) may have more success with Brew:
 ```
 $ brew tap homebrew/science
 $ brew tap chapmanb/cbl